wernerdegroot/async-redux-selector/README.md

 }
 ```

-It's important to note that the library doesn't make requests on its own!
-It will only advise you to do so (when no request has been made already).
-It's up to you to either follow the advice, or do something else.

 ## Cache

-The cache stores responses, so we don't make the same request twice.
-By following advices, actions are dispatched that update the pets cache so that next time you apply the asynchronous selector, you will (hopefully) get an arrived result.
+The cache stores responses, so we don't make the same request multiple times.
+We have seen that by following advices, actions are dispatched that update the pets cache so that next time you apply the asynchronous selector, you will (hopefully) get an arrived result.

 Of course, we need first need to make the cache part of the store:

 ```javascript
 const reducer = combineReducers({